-The PJHR major will consist of 36 credit hours, with the following requirements:
+The PJHR major will consist of 36 credit hours and will include:

-- PJHR 401 – Capstone class in Peace, Justice and Human Rights (3 credit hours).
-Course specifics to be developed by the Director and the Advisory Committee.
-Expectation is that the course will include a research paper which demonstrates knowledge of the field and of the relevant methods associated with the field.
+- PJHR 401 – Capstone Course in Peace, Justice, and Human Rights (3 credit hours).
+Topic to be developed by the director and advisory committee and listed in the semester schedule.
+Requires a research paper demonstrating knowledge of the field and relevant methodologies.
+Offered as lecture or independent study.

-4) In consultation with (and approval by) a PJHR advisor, the student will create a set of at least six coherent courses which will be the focus of his or her studies.
-These courses will fit into one of three following categories (A, B, or C) and into a subset within that category:
+In consultation with and approval by a PJHR advisor, the student will create a coherent set of at least six courses, which will be the focus of his or her studies.
+These courses will fit into one of the following categories (A, B, or C) and into a subset within that category:

 - A. Regional Studies (e.g., Latin American, Africana, East Asian, Modern European, or Near East Studies)